design-patterns-for-humans/vala/README.md

 **Programmatic example**

-In PHP it is quite easy to implement using SPL (Standard PHP Library).
+In Vala we'll use Libgee which implements collections and derivatives, includind iterators.
 Translating our radio stations example from above.
 First of all we have `RadioStation`

 ```vala
 class RadioStation {